paulrobertlloyd/nhsnotes/app/posts/week-44-principles.md

 ---
 title: "Week 44: Principles"
 date: 2025-03-28
-description: How design principles get decided.
+description: How teams decide their principles.
 ---

 We had an extended senior leadership team (ESLT) get-together in Leeds in this week.
 As with our [previous event](/posts/week-22-design-sprint/), it was a great opportunity to catch up with others from the wider programme.